gladykov/chain.train/README.md

 ### Gather stats

-First you need to gather some statistical data about your tables, but running:
+First you need to gather some statistical data about your tables, but running few times (define how much in `test_statistics.py`):

 `python -m tests.gather_statistics --schema_name=TEST_SCHEMA --env=qa`